Aniridia

 Henshaws Society For Blind People

 Henshaws provide expert care, advice and training to anyone affected by sight loss and their friends, family and colleagues.
-Henshaws are based in the north of England with centres and communities in Greater Manchester, Merseyside, Newcastle, Harrogate and Knaresborough.
+Henshaws is based in the north of England with centres and communities in Greater Manchester, Merseyside, Newcastle, Harrogate and Knaresborough.

 Guide Dogs